Decapod/decapod/README.txt

 Interface:
  * A simple import interface for uploading images to Decapod.
  * Status messages indicating how many files are queued and how many have errors are provided.
- * A choice of three PDF export formats to select.
+ * Four PDF, and two image export formats to select from.

 Importing images:
  * Image formats supported in this release are: JPEG, TIFF, and PNG.
  * Default maximum image file size is 100MB, but configurable to any custom file size.

 Exporting:
- * Export the collection of images as a greyscale image PDF.
+ * Export the collection of images as a greyscale PDF.
+Four PDF formats include:
+    1. Image PDF
- * Export the collection of images as a greyscale image PDF with selectable OCR'd text underlaid.
+    2. A PDF with electable OCR'd text underlaid.
+    3. A PDF with contents traced by computer.
+    4. A PDF with detected Latin text converted to a True-Type font.

- * Export the collection of images as a traced PDF.
+ * Export the collection of images as an archive of PNG or TIFF files.

-What Kind of Material Can I Capture with Decapod 0.5?
+What Kind of Material Can I Capture with Decapod 0.6?
 =====================================================

 For this release, it is strongly recommended that Decapod be used with books employing a "Manhattan" style layout.